Controlled strong coupling and absence of dark polaritons in microcavities with double quantum wells

-It has also been claimed~\cite{Cristofolini12,Szymanska12} that for zero detuning between IX and CM, the middle dipolariton state which has the maximum static dipole moment has a vanishing contribution of the DX and consists of only IX and CM, i.e. is a {\em dark polariton}.
-While this result sounds rather counterintuitive (indeed, the coupling is proportional to the exciton``brightness''), the argumentation which could support this conclusion is similar to that used in atomic physics in order to describe a dark polariton in a three-level $\Lambda$-system~\cite{Fleischhauer00,Bariani10} and to demonstrate the electromagnetically induced transparency and slowing of light propagation.
-Assuming an impenetrable barrier separating the QWs, one can calculate ``pure'' DX and IX states, with the IX and CM completely uncoupled due to the vanishing electron-hole overlap integral.
-By lowering the potential barrier between the wells both exciton states are modified, owing to the tunneling through the barrier.
-By treating tunnel coupling as a perturbation and keeping only two exciton states (the bare DX and IX) in the basis, a three-level Hamiltonian can then be obtained which in the case of zero detuning yields a strictly dark polariton state, as shown in Ref.~\onlinecite{Cristofolini12}.
+It has also been claimed~\cite{Cristofolini12,Szymanska12} that for zero detuning between IX and CM, the middle dipolariton state with the maximum static dipole moment has a vanishing contribution of the DX and consists of only IX and CM, i.e. is a so-called {\em dark polariton}.
+Physically, this state is similar to the dark counterpart of the superradiant Dicke state~\cite{Dicke54}, and the argumentation which could support this conclusion is analogous to that used in atomic physics in order to describe a dark polariton in a three-level $\Lambda$-system~\cite{Fleischhauer00,Bariani10} and to demonstrate the electromagnetically induced transparency and slowing of light propagation.